bakkenbaeck/SweetFoundation/README.md

 ```

 ### String range conversion.
-To avoid having to do constant casts to `String` or `NSString` to get the range type you need, we've added two simple methods to convert between them:g
+To avoid having to do constant casts to `String` or `NSString` to get the range type you need, we've added two simple methods to convert between them:

 ```swift
 // from Range<String.Index> to NSRange